 What Does Credit Sesame Monitor On Your Credit Report?

-There are a variety of different things that Credit Sesame will be keeping tabs of in your Experian credit report.
+There are a variety of different things that Credit Sesame will be keeping tabs of in your TransUnion credit report.
 According to their site they’ll send you an alert via email, phone, on the site or via their apps when any of the following things happen:

 - Credit score changes

 - Credit inquiries

 - Balance changes

 - Address changes